drvasanthi/RTL-Synthesis-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/67214592/183252705-f56fc741-a9e1-4e9d-87f8-fd3326f6fcd7.png)

-The above clip from .lib files shows the information of Timing, power area and other details of standard cell AND gate.
+The above clip from .lib files shows the information of Timing, power area and other details of standard cell of AND gate for 2^n input combination.

 ### **ii.
 Heirarchial vs flat synthesis**